Payhawk → Google Drive receipt sync avatar

 Input

-• dryRun (optional) — When true, skip all writes.
+• dryRun (optional): When true, the Actor skips all writes.
 Defaults to false.

 Output